-China (Transatlantic Today)- In a recent statement, US Secretary of Commerce Gina Raimondo expressed China’s huge technology deficit with the United States, particularly in chip production.
+China (Washington Insider Magazine)— In a recent statement, US Secretary of Commerce Gina Raimondo expressed China’s huge technology deficit with the United States, particularly in chip production.
 Raimondo voiced confidence in Huawei’s improvements, indicating that recent data shows Chinese manufacturers lagging behind their American competitors.

 The rapid advancement of generative artificial intelligence (AI) has triggered a global technological race to develop computer chips that will power the models.
 According to specialists inside and outside China, the United States’ embargo on exporting high-quality computer chips to China is hampering the country’s advancement in crucial technologies.